ai-encryption-tool/ai/README.md

 # AI Memory Vault

-AI Memory Vault is a local-first personal AI memory layer.
-It stores memories that you approve, exposes them through a FastAPI API and an MCP server, and lets AI tools retrieve relevant context without sending your memory database to an external LLM.
+AI Memory Vault is a personal AI memory layer for saving and reusing context across AI tools.
+It supports a hosted Supabase mode with client-side encryption, plus a local FastAPI mode for self-hosted/private development.

 Core idea: one memory, many AIs, owned by the user.